Getting Started Guide (Plus plan): The New Litmus Platform

 Once an email is synced, any changes made in Builder will automatically update the HTML and image assets in your ESP.
 The Litmus Plus plan provides ESP Syncing support for Campaign Monitor and MailChimp.

 Editing your email in Builder?
-Once you’re happy with your updates, push the updated HTML to Checklist, ensuring that everyone on your team is always looking at the most updated version.
-To do this, save your email in Builder, and then click the “Push” button.
+Once you’re happy with your updates, send the updated HTML to Checklist, ensuring that everyone on your team is always looking at the most updated version.
+To do this, simply click the “Update Checklist” button.

-Once you click Push, the most updated HTML will be viewable in Checklist.
+Once you click “Update Checklist,” the most updated HTML will be viewable in Checklist.
 By doing this, a new version of Checklist will be created.
 It works the same way as if you clicked “Retest” in Checklist in legacy Litmus.
 You can still review previous Checklist versions.

 Accessing Email Analytics